Home » Recipe Index » Recipes » Dessert Recipes

 2. Be careful not to overfill the pans—each pan should only be filled about halfway.

-3. Smaller portions will bake faster so be sure to adjust the cooking times and check early and often.
+3. Smaller portions bake faster so adjust the cooking times and check early and often.

 4. You can cut this recipe down.
 To make one 9-by-5-inch loaf or 12 cupcakes, use 1 cup plus 2 tablespoons flour, 1 teaspoon baking powder, 1/4 teaspoon baking soda, 1/4 teaspoon salt, 1/3 cup vegetable oil, 1/3 cup honey (save about 1 1/2 tablespoons for drizzling over the batter, 1/2 cup granulated sugar, 2 1/2 tablespoons brown sugar, 1 large egg, 1/2 teaspoon vanilla, 1/3 cup coffee or tea, and 2 1/2 tablespoons orange juice.